-The District is continuing to work with the State Lands Commission and California Department of Fish and Wildlife on obtaining additional land to drill replacement wells in the future.
-The County gave the District permission to drill a test well on the old County Fire Station 51 property, and a test well was drilled there in May 2017.
+The District continues to work with the State Lands Commission and California Department of Fish and Wildlife on obtaining additional land to drill replacement wells in the future.
+The District drilled a test well on the old County Fire Station 51 property in May 2017.
 Water quantity there was excellent but it exceeded the maximum contaminant level for arsenic.
-The District is investigating options for arsenic removal.
-The search for a new well site continues to be a time-consuming and costly endeavor.
+Preliminary investigations into options for arsenic removal revealed extraordinarily high capital and operating costs.
+Acquiring a new well site continues to be a time-consuming and costly endeavor.